mechmotum/mechmotum.github.io/content/pages/jobs.rst

 the various related tasks.
 The assistant will develop scripts, documentation, and support various open source projects as needed.
 The student will work a minimum of 10 hours per week during the fall, winter, and spring quarters and a minimum of 20 hrs per week during the summer quarter.
-Up to three years of work on the project may be available based on performance.

 Qualifications: